© 2024 Connecticut Public

 Newer medications to treat diabetes and obesity are saving lives, but a recent study from the Yale School of Public Health and the University of Florida found that those who need the injectable drugs the most, were the least likely to get them.

-The drug semaglutide, sold as Ozempic and Wegovy, is marketed as a treatment for diabetes, but can also be used to treat obesity.
+The drug semaglutide, sold as Ozempic, is marketed as a treatment for diabetes, but can also be used to treat obesity.

-Semaglutide, and the drug tirzepatide, which is in the weight-loss medication Zepbound and the diabetes drug Mounjaro, are what’s known as glucagon-like peptide-1 (GLP-1) receptor agonists.
+Semaglutide, found in the weight-loss drug Wegovy, and the drug tirzepatide, which is in the weight-loss medication Zepbound and the diabetes drug Mounjaro, are what’s known as glucagon-like peptide-1 (GLP-1) receptor agonists.

 These drugs help lower blood sugar levels to control type 2 diabetes.
 They can also lead to weight loss.
 While Ozempic is approved for diabetes, it is also prescribed off-label for weight loss.
 Zepbound was approved solely for obesity.